All Episodes

 You have a lying press.

-You know, and it's even it's infected Fox News.
+You know, and it's even, it's infected Fox News.

-I mean, have a lying administration.
+You have a lying administration.

-Uh no, no, dear.
+No, no, dear.

-Ninety-nine percent of Trump's so-called lies are the exaggerations of a salesman and a world-class salesman at that.
+99% of Trump's so-called lies are the exaggerations of a salesman and a world-class salesman at that.

 They're not lies.

-Calls him a racist.
+Your party calls him a racist.

 That's a lie.

-Do you defend that?
+Do you defend that, Amanda?

 I couldn't hear what he said at the end.